maptiler/maptiler-sdk-js/docsmd/classes/ReferenceMapStyle.md

 # Class: ReferenceMapStyle

-An instance of reference style contains a list of StyleVariations ordered by relevance
+An instance of reference style contains a list of StyleVariants ordered by relevance

 ## Table of contents